Equations of Lines

 3. Without appealing to technology, explain, as if convincing a skeptical peer in the class, how you can tell that the three points \((-1,3)\) and \((1,-1)\) and \((5,-9)\) all lie on the same line.

-5. The price of Johnson & Johnson (NYSE:JNJ) stock closed at $156.74 per share on 29 Dec 2023, but closed at $137.49 per share on 29 Nov 2019.
+5. The price of Johnson & Johnson (NYSE:JNJ) stock was $51.66 per share on 1 January 2004.
+Look up the price that JNJ closed at on the first day of this month.
 What was the average monthly change in share price between these two dates?
 What was the average annual change in share price between these two dates?

-6. According to the US Energy Information Administration (EIA), the price of mid-grade conventional retail gasoline in Colorado was $1.99 at the beginning of May 2020, but was $3.02 at the beginning of January 2024.
+6. According to the US Energy Information Administration (EIA), the average price of mid-grade conventional retail gasoline in Colorado was $2.59 at the beginning of January 2021.
+Look up the average price of gas in Colorado for the first of this month.

 1. What was the average monthly change in gas price between these two dates?

-3. Using these two figures, write down an equation \(p(t)\) of a linear function \(p\) that models the price of gas as a function of \(t\) months since January 2020.
+2. Using this last figure, write down an equation \(p(t)\) of a linear function \(p\) that models the price of gas as a function of \(t\) months since January 2021.

 2021